Vietnam has been on the SE Asia tourist trail for decades and has grown into one of the most sought after bucket list destinations for many travelers.

 Just before we get stuck into this meaty 3 week Vietnam itinerary, it’s important for us to mention that every traveler will have a different idea of the perfect route.

-- How much money do you have in your Vietnam arsenal?
+- How much money do you have in your projected Vietnam budget?

 - Is a Halong Bay cruise or golden rice terraces in Sapa on your bucket list?